szermatt/emacs-bash-completion/README.md

 ## COMPATIBILITY

-bash-completion.el is known to work on Emacs 22 through 24.4 under Linux and OSX.
+bash-completion.el is known to work on Emacs, starting with version 24.1, under Linux and OSX.
 It does not work on XEmacs.